DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/onCustomCommand.md

 Information about the event.

 ##### field(e.component): {WidgetName}
-The widget instance's name.
+The UI component instance's name.

 ##### field(e.element): dxElement
-#include common-ref-elementparam with { element: "widget" }
+#include common-ref-elementparam with { element: "UI component" }

 ##### field(e.name): String
 The name of the clicked item.